omarmovlamov/Basic-ToDo-List-App/README.md

+## Project Description

+This project is a simple Todo List application developed using React and TypeScript.
+Users can add new tasks by entering the task name and completion time and view the tasks they have added in the list.
+There is also a feature to delete completed tasks.
+The project has been developed using React Hooks and TypeScript typings and aims to facilitate task management thanks to its user-friendly interface.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.